 Gateway to Research is a web-based portal https://gtr.ukri.org/ that publishes information about funded research that can assist businesses and other interested parties to identify potential partners in research organisations to develop and commercialise knowledge, and thereby increase the impact of publicly funded research.
 It provides better access for the research community, business and the public to information on research funded by the seven Research Councils and Innovate UK.

 2. Additional or Alternative Sources of External Funding

 The total amount of scholarship funding awarded to the student will not normally exceed the total sum of the academic fees due and a maintenance grant set at the standard UKRI rate.
-This does not include any additional funding offered by the EPSRC to support research visits or conference attendance.
+This does not include any additional funding offered by the EPSRC to support research visits or conference attendance, or any top up provided by industry.
 The University retains the right to withdraw all or part of the EPSRC Doctoral Award if the student obtains substantial alternative funding in excess of this total sum and to verify a recipient’s financial status annually through re-enrolment.

 Alternative funding obtained by fees-only award holders which does not exceed the amount of a maintenance grant set at the standard UKRI rate will not normally result in the reduction of a EPSRC Doctoral Award.
 However, the source and amount of funding must be disclosed by the student, including any amount awarded by the student’s department.
 The University retains the right to withdraw or reduce the scholarship in light of any additional funding obtained which is greater than the standard UKRI maintenance grant.